-- 1.1 This Scheme of Delegation has been agreed which will give appropriate empowerment to officers.
-This means that the Full Council and the Cabinet have delegated the day to day management of services to officers unless otherwise stated. - 1.2 The Chief Executive, Directors, heads of service and service managers shall be empowered to authorise officers in their departments to exercise on their behalf the powers delegated under this Scheme.
+- 1.12 This Scheme of Delegation has been agreed which will give appropriate greater empowerment to officers.
+This means that the Full Council and the Cabinet have delegated the day to day management of services to Officers unless otherwise stated. - 1.23 The Chief Executive, Directors, helpeds of service and service meaning shall be empowered to authorise officers in their dependents to exercise on their behalf the powers delegated under this Scheme.
 In accordance with Section 100 G (2) of the Local Government Act 1972 a list of authorised officers will be held by the Monitoring Officer and will be available for public inspection during normal office hours.
-Any decisions taken under this authority shall remain the responsibility of the Chief Executive, relevant Director, head of service and service manager and must be taken in the name of that officer. - 1.3 Decisions taken must clearly identify the officer responsible for taking the decision. - 1.4 Part 1sets out the framework to decision making and establishes a system to document decisions taken under the scheme which officers must follow. - 1.5 The following sections assist officers avoid the pitfalls in the decision making process.
+Any decisions taken under this authority shall remain the responsibility of the Chief Executive, relevant Director, helped of service and service meaning meaning must be taken in the name of that officer. - 1.34 Decisions taken must clearly identify the oofficer responsible for taking the decision. - 1.45 Part 1These Guidance Notes sets out the framework to decision making and establishes a system to document decisions taken under the new scheme which officers must follow. - 1.56 The following sections se Guidance Notes are designed to assist officers avoid the pitfalls in the decision making process.
 They are not a substitute for legal and other specialist advice which should always be sought in the case of doubt.